Eagle Royalties Ltd.: Additional Results Reported for Definition Drilling at AurMac Gold Project, Yukon

-CRANBROOK, BC / ACCESS Newswire / January 30, 2025 / Eagle Royalties Ltd. (CSE:ER.CN) or ("Eagle Royalties") has recently learned of encouraging drill hole intercepts, including visible gold, at Banyan Gold Corp.'s AurMac project in central Yukon (see Jan 16th BYN news release here).
-Eagle Royalties holds royalty interests ranging from 0.5% to 2.0% on certain claims which comprise a portion of the AurMac project.
+CRANBROOK, BC / ACCESS Newswire / February 6, 2025 / Eagle Royalties Ltd. (CSE:ER.CN) or ("Eagle Royalties") has recently learned of encouraging drill hole intercepts from Banyan Gold Corp.'s AurMac project in central Yukon (see Feb 4th BYN news release here).
+Eagle Royalties holds royalty interests ranging from 0.5% to 2% (with no buy-down provision) on certain claims located within an inferred resource area as defined by Banyan.
 See additional AurMac royalty information here

-According to the recent announcement, Banyan has reported results for 19 holes which appear to be drilled in the Powerline resource area on mineral claims subject to a 1% net smelter return royalty held by Eagle Royalties*.
-The highlighted reported results for the recent holes are as follows:
+According to the recent announcement, Banyan has reported results for 6 of 13 holes which appear to be drilled within the area of claims subject to a 1% royalty in favour of Eagle Royalties.
+Highlighted reported results for the recently announced holes are as follows*:

 *Complete analytical results can be found within the original Banyan news release here